severalnines/docs/user-guide/mysql/query-monitor.rst

 Query Histogram
 ````````````````

 The Query Histogram is actually showing you queries that are outliers.
 An outlier is a query taking longer time than the normal query of that type.
 Use this feature to filter out the outliers for a certain time period.
+After a number of samples and when ClusterControl has had enough stats, it can determine if latency is higher than normal (2 sigma + average_query_time) then it is an outlier, and will be added into the Query Outlier/Histogram.

 This feature is dependent on the Top Queries feature above.
 If Query Monitoring is enabled and Top Queries are captured and populated, the Query Histogram will summarize these and provide a filter based on timestamp.
 You can view the query history as old as one year ago.

 * **Time**